 Jennifer has also been involved in class actions from both the plaintiffs’ and the defendants’ side, and has taken part in more than twenty trials, preliminary injunction hearings or complex administrative proceedings.
 In addition, she has successfully argued cases before the Ninth Circuit, and the state Supreme Courts in both Washington and Alaska.

-Before moving to Alaska to clerk for the Alaska Supreme Court, Andy worked as a policy fellow in the U.S. Senate, focusing on natural resource issues.
-He is a 2007 Harry S. Truman Scholar from Montana.
+Before joining Landye Bennett Blumstein as an associate in 2016, Andy served as a law clerk for the Alaska Supreme Court and worked as a policy fellow in the U.S. Senate, focusing on natural resource issues in the West.
+He has a law degree from Lewis & Clark Law School and a master’s degree in environmental policy from Oxford University.
+Andy is a 2007 Harry S. Truman Scholar from Montana.

 Sky litigates in the federal district courts, the Ninth Circuit Court of Appeals, Alaska Superior Courts and the Alaska Supreme Court, and appears before state and federal administrative regulatory boards and agencies.
 He advocates before the Alaska Legislature and the U.S. Congress and Executive Branch.